jcechak/pokemon-league-manager/README.md

 # pokemon-league-manger
-This repository holds data for project in course PA165 taught at Faculty of Informatics, Masaryk University.
+This repository stores project data for a course PA165 taught at Faculty of Informatics, Masaryk University.